Issif/click-to-deploy/k8s/falco/README.md

 # Overview

-Falco is the first runtime security project to join CNCF as an incubation-level project.
-Falco acts as a security camera detecting abnormal behavior, intrusions, and data theft in real time.
+Falco is the first runtime security project to join CNCF as a graduated-level project.
+Falco acts as a security camera detecting abnormal behaviors, intrusions, and data thefts in real time.

 Falco uses system calls to secure and monitor a system, by:
 - Parsing the Linux system calls from the kernel at runtime